 Junior 3 / (U14): Ages 12-13 Grades 7 & 8

-NENSA is the parent organization of the New England Bill Koch League — Bill Koch League skiers are the youth skiers of NENSA.
+NENSA is the parent organization of the New England Bill Koch Youth Ski League (BKL).
 NENSA provides support for BKL members and club leaders in the form of annual membership benefits, the option to purchase club liability insurance, and a range of educational and competitive programs for individuals and clubs.
 BKL District Chairs form the BKL Committee of the NENSA Board.
 One of the members of the BKL Committee is a NENSA staff member oversees NENSA’s youth programming.